Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 ### Essence

-* Albeit C# has pointers, destructors, finalizers, calls to the garbage collector, memory allocation, "front door" to unmanaged code, and interop with other languages — programming them for business applications isn't intrinsic, unless for a particular workaround, fix of bizarre bugs, or non-conforming 3d-party API.
+* Albeit **`C#`** has pointers, destructors, finalizers, calls to the garbage collector, memory allocation, "front door" to unmanaged code, and interop with other languages — programming them for business applications isn't intrinsic, unless for a particular workaround, fix of bizarre bugs, or non-conforming 3d-party API.

 * The Microsoft learn corner thoroughly documents which .NET constructs are better or risky for performance/memory, and guessing them from CLR is counter-productive.<sup>📍</sup>
-As well C# doesn't guarantee the same CLR output for future releases or every platform.\
+As well, **`C#`** doesn't guarantee the same CLR output for future releases or every platform.\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>📍</sup> <sub>As an example, Q&A sites may cite contradictory opinions about string interpolation, await/async, and other constructs.</sub>
+&nbsp; &nbsp; &nbsp; <sup>📍</sup> <sub>As an example, Q&A sites may cite contradictory opinions about string interpolation, await/async, and other constructs.</sub>

 The best intentions of individuals on a "low level" may occur in parallel with the .NET team on optimization of interpretation/compilation, and the latter will probably win.

-There is nothing wrong with knowing the details of CLR and IL (it makes one a better developer) except the time resources, and focus one must lavish invest.
+There is nothing wrong with knowing the details of CLR and IL (it makes one a better developer) except time resources, and unfocused learning.

 ### "Bare" .NET for high-performance calculations

-The downside of comfy C# programming is that .NET isn't suited for direct top-efficient code (like `C++` on `WinCom`).
+The downside of comfy **`C#`** programming is that .NET isn't suited for direct top-efficient code (like `C++` on `WinCom`).
 The energy of .NET will exceed the needs of business solutions, but will slow down calculations over arrays of millions of items or high-speed transformation of images or videos (even with all the parallelism in play).

-To stay with C# in such a case, hardware acceleration patches or external libraries are a must.
+To stay with **`C#`** in such a case, hardware acceleration patches or external libraries are a must.

 ### Phantom gains